Ben-codes-cmd/War-Card-Game/README.md

 # War-Card-Game
 Simulated game of war in python
- - simply run this file at the command line
+ - simply run this file at the command line with 'python "War.py"'